Spain Car Rental

 What documents do I need to rent a car in Spain?

-What is the minimum age for renting a car in Spain?
+What is the minimum age to rent a car in Spain?

-Can I rent a car in Spain with my non-EU driver’s license?
+Can I rent a car in Spain with a foreign driver's license?

-Can I take my rental car outside Spain?
+Can I drive my rental car outside Spain?

-What insurance is included with my car rental in Spain?
+What insurance is included with car rentals in Spain?

 What should I know about parking in Spain?

-Can I book a one-way rental in Spain?
+Can I book a one-way car rental in Spain?